FZJ-INM1-BDA/siibra-python/siibra/atlases/sparseindex.md

 To access the probability assignment at `[x, y, z]` voxel position

 0/ read `{filename}.mesi.meta.txt`, ignore the first line, then split by new line characters.
-For each of the line as a JSON object.
+For each of the lines as a JSON object.

 1/ read the `uint64` value at the voxel position `[x, y, z]` from `{filename}.mesi.voxel.nii.gz`